Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 gem 'thinking-sphinx', '~> 3.1.1', git: 'git://github.com/pat/thinking-sphinx.git', branch: 'develop', ref: 'c8f549f689'
 {% endcodeblock %}

-This version includes many fixes for Rails 4.1, including fixes for polymorphic associations (yep, I found few bugs and posted them to Pat, he fixed everything, which is awesome).
+This version includes many fixes for Rails 4.1, including fixes for polymorphic associations (yep, I found few bugs and posted them to Pat, he fixed everything.
+And this is awesome!).

 ###Rails-admin

-If you use `0.6.2` version and Rails 4.1.2 then you'll meet this exception if you'll try to create record in admin panel:
+If you use `0.6.2` version and Rails 4.1.2 then you'll meet this exception if you'll try to create record in admin's panel:

 ```
 ActiveModel::ForbiddenAttributesError
 ```

-Because new version hasn't been released yet you need to install specific version from master:
+Because new version hasn't been released yet, you need to install specific version from master:

 {% codeblock Gemfile lang:ruby %}
 gem 'rails_admin', '0.6.2', git: 'git://github.com/sferik/rails_admin.git', branch: 'master', ref: '02ba1dab32d'